 - Hemp is naturally soft on the skin and will continue to soften with each wear.

 - Hemp has a similar drape to linen.

-Humans have cultivated hemp since 8000 BC —however, it has had an illustrious history.
-In the United States, hemp was thought of as interchangeable with marijuana.
-The misconceptions about hemp have caused it to be banned.
-In 2018, the president signed into law The Hemp Farming Act, making industrial hemp legal in the U.S. While this is a positive step in the right direction, the U.S. is now 80 years behind in hemp textile research and manufacturing.
-We know that will change with consumer demand so we must continue to create demand with our dollars.
+Humans have cultivated hemp since 8000 BC.
+In the United States, hemp has been thought of as interchangeable with marijuana.
+In the past, the misconceptions about hemp have caused it to be banned.
+In 2018, the president signed into law The Hemp Farming Act, making industrial hemp legal in the U.S. Have a look at the link below to shop our Hemp Collection pieces, an excellent way using your buying power to create change.